nikithanagasree/PenumuchuNikithaNagasree-Streams-Lambdas/README.md

 A epam task on Streams and Lambdas.
 Average of list.
 Displaying the strings in a list which starts with 'a' and of length 3.
-Finding the pallindromes in a list.
+Finding the palindromes in a list.